Emrullah007/stock-screen/README.md

 ### Environment Configuration

-1. Create a `.env` file in the backend directory using the template below:
+1. Create a `.env` file in the backend directory:
 ```env
 # OpenAI Configuration (if using OpenAI directly)
 OPENAI_API_KEY=your_openai_key_here